 American RhythmsReference WW39002

 This morning, experience the laid-back, sandy side of Mississippi as you make your way through its Coastal region.
-In Biloxi, seafood lovers will welcome the chance to join a shrimping trip.
-This unique and interesting cruise will expose you to the spectacular world of sea life caught during a real shrimping expedition.
 Continue to the grand dame of Alabama's Gulf Coast, Mobile.
-Founded in 1702 as the original capital of the Louisiana Territory and nestled along the beautiful Gulf of Mexico, Mobile continues to impress with its sheer beauty, modern architecture, amazing museums and famous seafood.
+Founded in 1702 as the original capital of the Louisiana Territory and nestled along the beautiful Gulf of Mexico, Mobile continues to impress with its sheer beauty, modern architecture, amazing museums and the famous seafood.
 From here, it's on to Montgomery.
-No city has played a greater role in the history of Alabama than Montgomery.
-From Civil War to civil rights, Montgomery is steeped in history.
+Overnight in Montgomery.

-Today visit Vicksburg National Military Park which commemorates the campaign, siege, and defense of Vicksburg in 1863.
-There's over 1,300 monuments, markers and plaques, a 16-mile tour road and a national cemetery, the nation's largest burial site of Civil War Union soldiers and sailors with graves totaling over 17,000.
+Today visit Vicksburg National Military Park which commemorates the campaign, siege, and defence of Vicksburg in 1863.
+There's over 1,300 monuments, markers and plaques, a 16-mile tour road and a national cemetery, the nation's largest burial site of Civil War Union soldiers and sailors with graves totalling over 17,000.
+Overnight in Vicksburg.

 Today, travel south back into Louisiana through Alexandria, Ville Platte and Opelousas to Lafayette, the heart of Cajun Country where the Acadians, or Cajuns, started arriving in 1765.
 Today these French-American's are famous for their joie de vivre which is reflected in their lively dancing, music and spicy food.
-Upon arrival, you may want to enjoy a walking tour of downtown to discover landmark buildings, or take a short drive to Acadian Village overlooking the bayou and filled with authentically restored Cajun homes and churches.
+Upon arrival, you may want to enjoy a walking tour of downtown to discover landmark buildings.
+Overnight in Lafayette.

 A short drive from Lafayette takes you to New Iberia and Avery Island, the birthplace of Tabasco sauce.
-Other attractions include Jungle Garden, lush with tropical plants, and Bird City, a sanctuary filled with flurries of snow-white egrets.
 Continue to Morgan City, the "Shrimp Capital of the World," and Houma, where you may want to take some time for an optional boat tour into the deep swamp and bayou to see alligators and other wildlife.
 Following the scenic route, and perhaps stopping at Terre Bonne or Southdown Plantation, you will arrive in New Orleans.
+Overnight in New Orleans

 Return your rental car at New Orleans International Airport prior to your departure.
 Fly overnight back to the UK.